-The brief was to create a space that people could meander through, slowing down the pace and encouraging customers to stay in the centre longer.
-The precinct was not a conventional food court as it only had a few dedicated food kiosks.
-The experience became more about refuge and interaction between people.
+As the precinct was not a conventional food court and only had a few dedicated food kiosks, the experience has become more about refuge and interaction between people.

 Curved forms including the brickwork and tiled seating elements were a fundamental feature throughout the design.
 Collaboration with the client, builder, furniture maker, bricklayer and structural engineer was critical to detail exactly how these elements would be constructed to create smooth contours with materials not conventionally designed to be curved.